At a Glance

 Biohabitats participated in a multi-disciplinary planning effort for the proposed 250-acre Carolina North campus in Chapel Hill, North Carolina.
 The planning focused on site infrastructure and sustainable design.
 Over the course of several months, the University and its consultant team developed principles, strategies, metrics, and goals for the infrastructure, natural landscape, and built environment of Carolina North.
 While some of the goals may be achieved early in the project, others reflect desired conditions for a 30-year horizon.
 The sustainability vision was then used by the University and the design team, along with many other inputs and background studies, to layout and test various development scenarios and to develop Site Development Guidelines.

 Representative themes and principles that were developed include:

-- Account for existing and potential natural capital of the site to inform the planning process and associated conservation/development strategies.
+- Accounted for existing and potential natural capital of the site to inform the planning process and associated conservation/development strategies.

-- Sustain and restore the structure, function, and beauty of an indigenous North Carolina Piedmont Forest in areas identified for conservation, and mimic it for areas identified for development.
+- Sustained and restored the structure, function, and beauty of an indigenous North Carolina Piedmont Forest in areas identified for conservation, and mimicked it for areas identified for development.

-- Design Carolina North as a walkable/bikeable campus.
+- Designed Carolina North as a walkable/bikeable campus.

-- Design, construct, maintain, and operate Carolina North to be carbon neutral.
+- Designed, constructed, maintained, and operated Carolina North to be carbon neutral.

-- Integrate research, education, and outreach in both built and non-built conditions.
+- Integrated research, education, and outreach in both built and non-built conditions.